pesoklp13/gloomhaven-tracker/libs/gloomhaven-party-components/README.md

 Representation of party (campaign) overview with basic information available.

-## Gloomhaven parties
+## Gloomhaven party selector (in progress)

-List of created parties responsible for managing (deletion, creation) them.
+List of created parties responsible for managing (deletion, creation) them and displaying its stats and summary.

+### Gloomhaven parties

+Specific component for displaying list of stored parties with add a button for "add new".

-### Additional functionality
+## Additional functionality

 * Show extended party/campaign overview.
 * Allow to continue the campaign (or adventure).